rticommunity/rticonnextdds-connector-go/examples/README.md

 input.Take();
 ```

+ * **Field by field**:
+You can access each field individually like the example below.
-The read or take operation can return multiple samples.
-So we have to iterate on an array:
+A `Read()` or `Take()` can return multiple samples.
+They are stored in an array.
+Every time you try to access a specific sample you have to specify an index (j in the example below).

 ```go
 input.Take()